 Following is the condensed wisdom of every smart person I have met who knows a lot about sailing, and a lot about boats.
 Some of it is my own research or opinion, some has been learned through the hard lessons of life, and some of it is common knowledge that is, sadly, not so common.

-Rule Zero: Anyone giving you advice about what boat to buy who does not spend an hour asking you questions about YOU, is actually telling you what boat THEY want to buy.
+Bill’s Rule Zero of Boat Buying Happiness: Anyone giving you advice about what boat to buy who does not spend (at least!) an hour asking you questions about YOU, is actually telling you what boat THEY want to buy.

 Even before we talk about boats, we have to talk about the people who will want to give you advice.
 Most free advice you get is worth less than you pay for it.